y00628/recipe-eda-and-calories-prediction/README.md

 # recipe-dataset-analysis
-Project 3 for DSC 80 at UCSD
+Project 3 (EDA) for DSC 80 at UCSD